 Viviscal vs. Keranique

-While there are no head-to-head studies comparing Viviscal to Keranique, in theory, they may work better together when combined with minoxidil in Keranique's Regrowth Treatment serum.
+While there are no head-to-head studies comparing Viviscal to Keranique, in theory, they may work better together when combined with the minoxidil in Keranique's Regrowth Treatment serum.

 Viviscal vs. Halo Beauty